acircleda/blog/content/project/iep-gpa/index.md

 slides: example
 summary: A comparison of IEP and directly-admitted students.
 tags:
+  - Project
   - Education
   - International Students
 title: The Efficacy of an Intensive English program
 url_code: ""
 url_pdf: ""